DianaBusyk/todo-list-react/README.md

 <hr>

 # Description
-This game is implemented using React.
+This project is implemented using React.

 # How to use